MrAli-Code/thelinuxchoice-blackeye/README.md

 ## BLACKEYE v1.1
 ### Coded by: @linux_choice (https://github.com/thelinuxchoice/blackeye)
-### Give me the credits if copy ANY part from this code.
+### Give me the credits if you copy ANY part from this code.
 Don't be NOOB!!
 ### Upgraded by: @suljot_gjoka (@whiteeagle0)

 #### Credits (Copyright) Don't copy this code without giving the credits!!!